- This e-ticket gets you in smoothly and quickly, via the beautifully modern glass Pyramid

 Before too long, the museum's already impressive collection was being bolstered by the spoils of Napoleon’s excursions around Europe.

 He transformed the Louvre's art collection into the biggest in the world - though some of that ill-gotten booty has been returned, some of it remains to this day.

-- Enter via the Pyramid, using the line for e-ticket holders
+- Enter via the Pyramid, using the line for ticket holders with a timeslot

 - Show your e-ticket

-- Admission within 30 min after the timeslot booked
+- Admission within 30 minutes after the timeslot received

 - If you leave the museum, you won't be allowed back in with the same ticket

 - Please note that if you miss the timeslot you'll need to join the line for ticket holders without timeslots